 ***Heather has completed three of PROMPT’s four different stages of training.
 PROMPT is an acronym for Prompts for Restructuring Oral Muscular Phonetic Targets.
 The technique is a tactile-kinesthetic approach that uses touch cues to a patient’s articulators (jaw, tongue, lips) to manually guide them through a targeted word, phrase or sentence.
 The technique develops motor control and the development of proper oral muscular movements, while eliminating unnecessary muscle movements, such as jaw sliding and inadequate lip rounding.
 PROMPT therapy is appropriate for a wide range of patients with communication disorders.
 The most common patients have motor speech disorders, articulation problems or are non-verbal children.
 Many patients with aphasia, apraxia/dyspraxia, dysarthria, pervasive development disorders, cerebral palsy, acquired brain injuries and autism spectrum disorders have benefitted from PROMPT therapy.
 An evaluation by a PROMPT-trained speech therapist is the only way to find out if a patient is appropriate for the therapy.

-Heather and her loving husband, Stephen, have two adorable boys, Harrison and Wallace.
+Heather and her loving husband, Stephen, have three adorable children: Harrison, Wallace, and baby Penelope (Penny for short!).
 She is a double graduate of the University of Georgia, with a B.S.Ed. and M.A., Communication Sciences and Disorders, Speech and Language Pathology.
 She completed her Masters thesis on “The Effects of Visual Choral Speech on Adults Who Stutter” and presents helpful information to professionals and parents in both local and national conferences and support groups.
 Prior to Cobblestone Therapy Group, Heather worked privately in natural and school-based settings and in the Gwinnett County Public School System.
 The majority of her professional career has been dedicated to improving the communication skills of the pediatric population; however, she also specializes in accent modification and fluency disorders (stuttering) with the adult population.
 Heather has varying levels of proficiencies in the following languages: Spanish and American Sign Language.
 In 2012, Heather traveled to China to serve in a delegation of professionals specializing in speech-language pathology and audiology to participate in bilateral exchanges with their professional counterparts in Beijing and Nanning, China.

 When not working one-on-one with her clients, Heather enjoys mentoring future clinicians as well as educating professionals and parents in conferences.
-In her downtime, Heather enjoys running, painting, and spending time outdoors.
+In her downtime, Heather enjoys running, painting, playing with her children, and spending time outdoors.